Stack-Train/jobs-data-analyzer/READMENOT.md

-# jobs-data-anlyzer
-A tool to provide useful insights into jobs data.

-## Issue types
+# Jobs Data Analyzer 📈

+An easy to use tool for extracting meaningful data from jobs data.

+## We've got Issues! 📋

+There are basically three `issue` types;

 1. `Feature`: May require the creation of a branch, especially if issue title is too broad. e.g. `Create visualization site.`
-2. Major: An issue that affects many parts of the `project` and needs to be fixed ASAP.
-Could be a bug / tool issue.
+2. `Major`: An issue that affects many parts of the `project` and needs to be fixed ASAP.
+Could be a `bug` / tool issue.
-3. Minor: No need to panic.
+3. `Minor`: There's no need to panic about this issue.

-## Working with issue-based branches
+## Working with issue-based branches 🎋

 Lets say you want to work on a `feature` issue for example; **`JDA-12`: Build working visualization site**